sylfort/sylfort/README.md

 <h1 align="center">Hi 👋, I'm Sylvio</h1>
-<h3 align="center">I’m a full stack developer with experience in Python, TypeScript, Next.js, React, Node.js, Docker and AWS</h3>
+<h3 align="center">I’m a software engineer with experience in Python, TypeScript, Next.js, React, Node.js, Docker and AWS</h3>

 - 🔭 I’m working on **a fullstack web app to identify Japanese sweets from images and rank their popularity.**